jdpgrailsdev/r-oasis/README.md

-# /r/oasis Wiki
+# /r/oasis

-Copy of markdown used for the [/r/oasis sub-reddit wiki](https://www.reddit.com/r/oasis/wiki/index).
+Copy of the style and content used for the [/r/oasis sub-reddit](https://www.reddit.com/r/oasis).